voxpupuli/puppet-elasticsearch/README.md

 ### Data directories

-There are 4 different ways of setting data directories for Elasticsearch.
+There are several different ways of setting data directories for Elasticsearch.
 In every case the required configuration options are placed in the `elasticsearch.yml` file.

 #### Default

 By default we use:

     /usr/share/elasticsearch/data/$instance_name